Rupununi: Geography

 The Rupununi River is one of the main tributaries of the Essequibo River and is located in southern Guyana.
 The river originates in the Kanuku Mountains, which are located in the Upper Takutu-Essequibo region.
-The Rupununi River flows near the Guyana-Brazil border, and eventually leads into the Essequibo River.
+The Rupununi River flows near the Guyana–Brazil border, and eventually leads into the Essequibo River.
 Throughout the flood season, the river shares a watershed with the Amazon and is connected to the Takutu River by Pirara Creek.
-The region surrounding the Rupununi river is composed of mainly savannah, wetlands, forest, and low mountain ranges.
+The region surrounding the Rupununi River includes savannah, wetlands, forest, and low mountain ranges.
 The area of Region 9 is 57,750 square kilometers and has over 80 communities.
 Most people live within the Rupununi Savannah area, while the jungle covered areas are only populated near major rivers.

 Geology

 The geology of this area is divided into four main zones.
-Furthest south are areas of Rhyacian meta-sediments, meta-volcanics (Kwitaro Group) and associated granites, all intruded by Orosirian rocks of the Southern Guyana Granite Complex.
+Furthest south are areas of Rhyacian meta-sediments, meta-volcanics (Kwitaro Group), and associated granites, all intruded by Orosirian rocks of the Southern Guyana Granite Complex.
 The Kanuku Mountains consist of high grade gneisses in a NE-SW belt.
 The Takutu Graben is a NE-SW fault bounded basin initially filled by basaltic lava, then Mesozoic sediments, including the Takutu Formation.
 To the north of the Takutu Graben almost flat lying Statherian sandstones and conglomerates of the Roraima Group sediments overly Iwokrama Formation felsic volcanics and associated Orosirian granites.
 Relict Hadean zircons (xenocrysts) in the Iwokrama Formation suggest that older crust must occur at depth.